yestinchen/dmproject/README.md

 # DMProject

-Just a little course project.
+Just a small course project.

 ## Structure

-The data can be downloaded from (dd)[...]
+The data can be downloaded from [here](http://archive.ics.uci.edu/ml/machine-learning-databases/kddcup99-mld/).

 Folders:
 * `data`: put all the datasets, listed as follows: